semantic-flow/sflo/documentation/faq.why-are-there-elements-at-the-top-of-a-repo.md

 ### Mesh Self-Containment

 This design also supports the principle that **any subtree is a complete mesh**.
-The repository root, being a proper mesh node with all its elements, ensures the entire repository is a self-contained, functional semantic mesh.
+The repository root, being a proper mesh node with all its components, ensures the entire repository is a self-contained, functional semantic mesh.